o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 ---
-linkTitle: Material Type Tutorial with Vegetation Bending
+linkTitle: Vertex Deformation for Vegetation Bending Tutorial
-title: Material Type Tutorial with Vegetation Bending
+title: Vertex Deformation for Vegetation Bending Tutorial
 description: A tutorial for add vegetation bending with the Atom rendered in the Open 3D Engine (O3DE).
 toc: true
 ---